sparkflows/sparkflows-docs/docs/installation/authentication/ldap-authentication.rst

 Test LDAP
 ------

-Sparkflows provides the capability to test the LDAP conifguration from UI.
+Sparkflows provides the capability to test the LDAP configuration from UI.

-* Admin needs to place a file by name ``ldap.properties`` in the sparkflows ``HOME/conf`` directory to enable the ``Administration/Test LDAP`` functionality in the UI.
+* Admin needs to place a file by name ``ldap.properties`` in the Sparkflows ``HOME/conf`` directory to enable the ``Administration/Test LDAP`` functionality in the UI.
 * Now, the Admin can use this to test out and play around with different LDAP configuration.
 * Admin can also get the ``User Attributes``, from the LDAP while trying to figure out the LDAP config as shown below.
-* Admin can also test out if login works fine for users with the LDAP configurations by choosing the `Authenticate User`` option.
+* Admin can also test out if login works fine for users with the LDAP configurations by choosing the `Authenticate User` option.
-* Once the correct configuration is figured out, admin needs to place the same configuraions in the ``ldap.properties`` and restart the server.
+* Once the correct configuration is figured out, admin needs to place the same configurations in the ``ldap.properties`` and restart the server.
-* Now, the admin can login to Sparkflows web URL and go to ``Administration/Test LDAP`` and Click on ``Test Connections``, and it should authenticate successfully against the LDAP.
+* Now, the admin can login to Sparkflows web URL and go to ``Administration/Test LDAP``.
+Then click on ``Test Connections``, and it should authenticate successfully against the LDAP.

   .. figure:: ../..//_assets/installation/ldap/ldap_test_config.PNG